mahendraputra21/WebAppAPI/README.md

 * Restore the NuGet packages by rebuilding the solution.
 * Run the project.

-nb : In this case we are call the api from this project https://github.com/mahendraputra21/WebApiCQRS
+note : In this case we are call the api from this project https://github.com/mahendraputra21/WebApiCQRS

 ![Screenshot](https://github.com/mahendraputra21/WebAppAPI/blob/main/Product-List.png)